Extension Cord Sizing for Generators: Gauge, Length, and Overheating Risks

 Why Extension Cord Sizing Matters

 Extension cord thickness is measured in American Wire Gauge (AWG).
-Lower gauge numbers indicate thicker wires capable of carrying more current safely.
+Lower numbers mean thicker wire, which can safely carry more current with less heat buildup.

 Common generator cord gauges

-• 12-gauge: Suitable for moderate loads and shorter runs
+• 12-gauge (12 AWG): Common for moderate loads and shorter runs

 How Cord Length Affects Safety